This blog may contain affiliate links. Read our disclosure policy for more info.

 25 Best Things to do in San Jose, Costa Rica

 A city tour of San Jose is hands down the best way to get to know the city, find your bearings, and get settled into the city overall.

 There are a few great options for city tours in San Jose so it all depends on what you enjoy.
 There are lots of tour companies that provide paid tours which often involve a hotel/hostel pick-up as well as transport around the city.

-If you are not feeling up to a long walking tour then maybe choose a paid tour with transport and lunch included.
+If you are not feeling up to a long walking tour then maybe choose a private paid tour with transport and lunch included.
 On these tours, you’ll cover a lot more ground and enjoy a private tour with an expert guide.